Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: SYZ fibrations on Log Calabi-Yau Surfaces and wall-crossing

 \section{SYZ fibrations on Log Calabi-Yau Surfaces and wall-crossing}

-In this section, we construct a special Lagrangian torus fibration on $Y\setminus D$ for a log Calabi-Yau surfaces $(Y,D)$, and prove that the fibration satisfies conditions in Theorem \ref{LF scattering diagram} away from singular fibres.
-Main difficulty lies in the noncompleteness of $Y \setminus D$ as it may spoil the compactness of relevant disc moduli spaces.
+In this section, we construct a special Lagrangian torus fibration on $Y\setminus D$ for a log Calabi-Yau surfaces $(Y,D)$ modifying the construction of Auroux \cite{A5} and Abouzaid-Auroux-Kartzarkov \cite{AAK}, and prove that the fibration satisfies conditions in Theorem \ref{LF scattering diagram} away from singular fibres.
+Notice that the K\"ahler forms in all these constructions are not Ricci-flat.
+The main difficulty to study the Floer theory of $Y\setminus D$ lies in the non-completeness of $Y \setminus D$ as it may spoil the compactness of relevant disc moduli spaces.
 This occurs because on $Y \setminus D$, we use the restricted symplectic form (or the associated metric) from $Y$.
-Once we have the compactness of the moduli spaces, the fibration will automatically produce a scattering diagram well-defined away from neighborhoods of singular fibres, which is one of the main subject of the paper.
+Once we have the compactness of the moduli spaces, the fibration will automatically produce a scattering diagram well-defined away from neighborhoods of singular fibres, which is one of the main subjects of the paper.
 It will be discussed thoroughly in Section \ref{sec:mainholotrop}.